bunnysayzz/AppleAI/README.md

 - **Customizable Themes**: Light and dark mode with accent color options
 - **Smart History**: Search and reference past conversations
 - **Privacy Focused**: All data stored locally by default
+- **Full Keyboard Support**: Copy, paste, and select all functionality in all AI chat inputs

 ## Keyboard Shortcuts

 Apple AI provides system-wide keyboard shortcuts for quick access:

 - **⌘E**: Toggle Apple AI window open/closed (works globally across all applications)
+- **Copy/Paste/Select All**: Standard keyboard shortcuts (⌘C, ⌘V, ⌘A) work in all AI chat input fields
 -
 The global ⌘E shortcut works from any application, giving you instant access to AI assistance whenever you need it.